mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 ```

 The last processor maps compound key `EvPvKey` again into `ClientId`.
-Because client identifier is part of the compound key, repartitioning is done by processor without repartitioning.
+Because client identifier is already a part of the compound key,
+mapping is done by the processor without the need for further repartitioning.

 ``` scala
 class EvPvMapProcessor extends AbstractProcessor[EvPvKey, EvPv] {